crisboarna/terraform-aws-api-gateway-lambda-sqs/README.md

 **Lambda**

 This module is created with full customization by user.
+Can use either local filename path `lambda_file_name` or remote S3 bucket configuration.

+**Must** use either the local filename or S3 option as they are mutually exclusive.
 Exports S3 bucket to allow usage by multiple Lambda's but given `lambda_code_s3_bucket_use_existing=true` it will use existing S3 bucket provided in `lambda_code_s3_bucket_existing`.
 - This module by default, if created allows accompanying Lambda access to SQS if SQS entry is provided as parameters.
 - The Lambda gets by default in addition to user provided environment variables the `SQS_QUEUES_URLS` which is a list with the URL for each of the created queues for convenience.